Skip to content

 This method aggregates the input time-series based on the configured window size (e.g., daily).
 It computes durations for each activity category and determines if the monitoring period is considered "valid."

-Validity Criteria: A window is marked as valid (True) if the subject performed at least 10 minutes of active movement (Stairs + Walk) within that period.
+Validity Criteria: A window is marked as valid (True) if the subject performed at least 5 minutes of walking within that period.
+Walk-only (not walk+stairs): stairs is easily confused with walking on a thigh sensor, so a walk+stairs sum can mask a window where genuine walking was suppressed by an orientation artifact.

 Parameters: